gopesh27/Ideal-Sampling/README.md

 Internet Connection
 Computer / Laptop
 ```
+# Theory
+# Ideal or Instantaneous or Impulse Sampling:
+Sampling signal is a periodic impulse train.
+The area of each impulse in the sampled signal is equal to the instantaneous value of the input signal.

+# Natural Sampling:
+Natural sampling is also called practical sampling.
+In this sampling technique, the sampling signal is a pulse train.
+In natural sampling method, the top of each pulse in the sampled signal retains the shape of the input signal during pulse interval.

+# Flat Top Sampling:
+The flat top sampling is also the practical sampling technique.
+In the flat top sampling, the sampling signal is also a pulse train.
+The top of each pulse in the sampled signal remain constant and is equal to the instantaneous value of the input signal 𝑥(𝑛) at the start of the samples.
 # Program
 ```
 import numpy as np
-import matplotlib.pyplot as plt

-fm = 5                      # Message frequency 5hz
+import matplotlib.pyplot as plt fm = 5                      # Message frequency 5hz
 fs = 50                     # Sampling frequency 50hz
 t = np.linspace(0, 1, 1000) # Continuous time axis